 Candidate Selection & Electronic Flow Log and completing the Candidate Selection Form IV

-Reasons for Non-Selection for Applicants Interviewed and Final Disposition Code.
+Reasons for Non-Selection of Applicants Interviewed and Final Disposition Code.
 The Search Chair must move applicants in the workflow by entering reasons for non-selection for all applicants interviewed and not advancing by following these instructions: Job Aid: How to Move Applicants in the Workflow.
 The final disposition codes for those applicants interviewed and not advancing will also be entered into the system at this point in the process.
 Please contact your employment representative for assistance with this step.

 Move of Finalist to “Recommended for Hire by Department” and Complete the Final Selection Form IV.
 The Search Chair or Search Admin will notify Academic Employment Services with the candidate they are recommending for hire and provide them with Forms II, III and IV.
 Download Form IV: Final Selection Form IV from the Faculty Hiring Forms II,III,IV.